Foxlease: Acquisition by Girlguiding UK

-Olave Baden-Powell was in bed with 'flu when she received the phone call, but she went to see Princess Mary at Buckingham Palace the next day.
+Olave Baden-Powell and her little daughters were in bed with influenza when she received the phone call, but the day before the wedding she went to London and discussed it with Mrs Geoffrey Hope Morley, head of the committee who ran the "Marys’ gift" to Princess Mary.
 Mrs Saunderson was consulted and the outcome was that her gift was accepted.
 The house was renamed The Princess Mary House and Princess Mary gave £6,000 from the fund to furnish and equip the house.
 Later she gave £4,000, half the proceeds of the exhibition of her wedding gifts, towards the upkeep of the property.

 Alice Behrens was appointed the first Guider-in-Charge.
 Each room was adopted by Guides from a country, county of Britain or school and embellished and furnished by them.
 Helen Storrow gave the money to equip the small lodge and Juliette Low stayed in it for several weeks to get it in order.
 Senator and Mrs William A. Clark furnished the Garden Room in memory of their daughter, after whom Camp Andree Clark (now part of the Edith Macy Conference Center) in the US is named.

 Foxlease was opened on 2 June 1922.
 The Second International Conference was in session in Cambridge at that time, so 24 Guiders from the conference visited for a short training course.